RTEMS/rtems-docs/cpu_supplement/powerpc.rst

 re-initiated when the PowerPC processor is reset.
 The PowerPC architecture defines a Reset Exception, but leaves the details of the CPU state as implementation specific.
-Please refer to the User’s Manual for the CPU model in question.
+Please refer to the User's Manual for the CPU model in question.

 In general, at power-up the PowerPC begin execution at address 0xFFF00100 in supervisor mode with all exceptions disabled.
 For